 We are a 50 acre working farm located in the heart of the Campbell Valley Region of Langley BC.
 We have 6 greenhouses where we grow landscaping plants in partnership with EVL Nurseries of Langley, BC.
 We also have a large garden, petting zoo, market, wetlands area, barns where we care for our small herd of cattle and maintain a pig pen with 2 – 3 micro mini pigs.
 On property is also a full wood shop with equipment that we use for various projects.
 Onsite we also have a full size gymnasium, workout room and a games room with a pool table and ping pong table.

 Currently zoned for 14 residents our clients have accommodations in one of two cottages or in the Stevenson House of Hope.
 Each space was designed with the intent that residents would have the opportunity to practice living in community while they are here.
 We also have 1 houses and 1 attached suite for our onsite staff.

 The Stevenson House of Hope is a large multi-purpose building where we “do life”.
 Upstairs are the offices, class and counselling rooms as well as 6 rooms for residents.
 Downstairs is a commercial kitchen, living room, prayer room and worship area.
 With pastoral and garden views this building is where the majority of the day is spent.

-KEEP UP TO DATE WITH ALL THE UPCOMING EVENTS THAT WAGNER HILLS IS INVOLVED WITH....
+KEEP UP TO DATE WITH ALL THE UPCOMING EVENTS HAPPENING AT WAGNER HILLS FARM

 In order to maintain the highest degree of safety and respect for our residents, we have well-defined rules and guidelines.
 Potential clients must understand that violating any of the following guidelines may result in immediate discharge and prevention from future enrollment in the program.
 We reserve the right to refuse admission to the program if potential clients can not or refuse to adhere to the set rules and guidelines.